okikusan-public/NestJS-Clean-Architecture-Template/README.md

 - `application`: This folder contains the application layer of the Clean Architecture.
 It includes use cases and application-specific logic.
 In the example, there is a `sample` folder representing a sample application.

 - `domains`: This folder represents the domain layer of the Clean Architecture.
-It contains the core business logic, entities, and services.
+It contains the core business logic, entities, repositories, and services.
 The `sample` folder is an example of a domain within the application.
   - `entities`: This folder contains the domain entities, which represent the core business objects and their behavior.
+  - `repositories`: This folder contains the repository interfaces and implementations.
+Repositories provide an abstraction layer between the domain and the data persistence layer, allowing for seamless interaction with the database or other data sources.
   - `services`: This folder contains the domain services, which encapsulate the business logic and operations related to the domain.

 - `infrastructure`: This folder represents the infrastructure layer of the Clean Architecture.
 It includes the implementation details of external services, databases, and other infrastructure-related components.